paul-hammant/qdox/README.txt

 To build QDox there are two prerequisites:

-* Maven
+* Maven 2 (2.0.6 or later)
-This is the build system used instead of Ant. http://maven.apache.org
+http://maven.apache.org

 * BYacc/J (1.8 or later)
+http://byaccj.sourceforge.net/
-This is the parser generator used to create an effecitive parser for JavaDoc.
+Paarser generator used to create an effective parser for JavaDoc.
-If using Windows, Linux, Solaris or OS-X, no additional installation is needed as yacc binaries are supplied in the bootstrap directory.
-If using any other platform, download BYacc/J from the site below and update build.properties. http://byaccj.sourceforge.net/
+If using Windows, Linux, Solaris or Mac OS X, no additional installation is needed as yacc binaries are supplied in the bootstrap directory.

-(You might have to download it via CVS and build it yourself, in which case we would be grateful to receive a copy of your binary).
+If using any other platform, download BYacc/J from the site or build it yourself, in which case we would be grateful to receive a copy of your binary, so we can upgrade the bootstrap support.

 Build goals: